Tetovo: Landmarks

 Popova Šapka is a ski resort located in the Šar Mountains.
-Despite being around 7 km from the city, it is generally associated with Tetovo.
-Popova Šapka attracts many tourists in winter due it being one of the popular ski resorts in the former Yugoslavia.
+Despite being around 7 km from the city area, it is generally associated with Tetovo.
+Popova Šapka attracts many tourists in winter due it being one of the more popular ski resorts in the former Yugoslavia.
 Aside from hosting recreational and competitive skiing competitions, Popova Šapka has many villas and restaurants to accommodate visitors.
-The rise in hotels was because the cable car that took people from Tetovo to Popova Šapka was destroyed during the 2001 Macedonia conflict.
+The rise in hotels was because the cable car that took people from Tetovo to Popova Šapka was destroyed during the 2001 Macedonia insurgency.
 Therefore, people stay at Popova Šapka overnight before returning to Tetovo.